Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Sexual continents.

-Sexual continents, which basically meant that while they were encouraged to have lots of sex, they weren't allowed to come.
+Sexual continents, which basically meant that while they were encouraged to have,

 I wasn't sure what word to call.
-What's your favourite word for come?
-My favourite word is sexual incontinence.

-Okay.
-Oh, that's good.
-That's clever.
-I think my favourite is probably
+I think my favourite is probably splooge.

-Because that breaks down, that breaks down barriers.
+that breaks down barriers.

-KUM breaks down barriers.
+Come breaks down barriers.

 Sprog feels Australian.

-If you touch it, thank you again.
+If you touch it, don't you reckon?

 Do not touch it.

-So they practice sexual condonence.
+So they practice sexual condiments,

 No, no, no.

-This was in part to reduce the amount of pregnancies in the commune, meaning that both
+This was in part to reduce the amount of pregnancies in the commune,

-partners could burn it up without consequences.
+meaning that both partners could burn it up without consequences.

-Whalon Smith writes that a great, great, great, great uncle compared not coming to rowing
+Waylon Smith writes that her great, great, great, great uncle

-keen to hear this argument.
+I'm so keen to hear this argument.

-He argued that through experience and training, the skillful boatman could learn the wisdom
+He argued that through experience and training,

 of confining his excursions to the region of easy rowing.

-Unless he has an object in view that is worth the cost of going over the falls.
+that is worth the cost of going over the falls.

 The falls in this case, being coming.